anonyMSR2025/anonyMSR2025/README.md

 #### 3. Case study of TfIdf-Highlight vs LIME

 This is a case study of the highlighted tokens by TfIdf-Highlight vs LIME.
 The following tokens are highlighted by LIME.
-LIME captures the word diff, src, 12 and vm.

 <img width="1122" alt="image" src="https://github.com/user-attachments/assets/8d18a45f-cbc2-43d6-89b3-d691e4968f12">

 The following tokens are highlighted by TfIdf-Highlight.
-TfIdf-Highlight captures only the word vm.

 <img width="1070" alt="image" src="https://github.com/user-attachments/assets/f1786257-adc4-4196-b631-cb73012aec8e">

+By comparing TfIdf-Highlight and LIME, we can see that TfIdf-Highlight is good at capturing the similarity between CVE description and commit message; LIME captures stopwords such as "as".
+For code, TfIdf-Highlight only selects a few words.
+LIME also selects these words, but it also selects words that are not helpful, e.g., the SHA versions.